ANSI/TIA-568: T568A and T568B termination

-Perhaps the widest known and most discussed feature of ANSI/TIA-568 is the definition of the pin-to-pair assignments, or pinout, between the pins in a connector (a plug or a socket) and the wires in a cable.
-Pinouts are important because cables do not function if the pinouts at their two ends aren't correctly matched.
+Perhaps the most comprehensively known and most discussed feature of ANSI/TIA-568 is the definition of the pin-to-pair assignments, or pinout, between the pins in a connector (a plug or a socket) and the wires in a cable.
+Pinouts are critical because cables do not function if the pinouts at their two ends aren't correctly matched.

-The standard specifies how to connect eight-conductor 100-ohm balanced twisted-pair cabling, such as Category 5 cable, to 8P8C modular connectors (often incorrectly called RJ45 connectors).
+The standard specifies how to connect eight-conductor 100-ohm balanced twisted-pair cabling, such as Category 5 cable, to 8P8C modular connectors (often incorrectly referred to as RJ45 connectors).
 The standard defines two alternative pinouts: T568A and T568B.

 ANSI/TIA-568 recommends the T568A pinout for horizontal cables.
-This pinout's advantage is that it is compatible with the 1-pair and 2-pair Universal Service Order Codes (USOC) pinouts.
+This pinout is compatible with the 1-pair and 2-pair Universal Service Order Codes (USOC) pinouts.
 The U.S. Government requires it in federal contracts.
-The standard also allows the T568B pinout, as an alternative, "if necessary to accommodate certain 8-pin cabling systems".
-This pinout matches the older AT&T 258A (Systimax) pinout.
-In the 1990s, when the original TIA/EIA-568 was published, T568B had the most widely installed UTP cabling infrastructure.
+The standard also allows, only in certain circumstances, the T568B pinout "if necessary to accommodate certain 8-pin cabling systems", i.e. when, and only when, adding to an existing installation that used the T568B wiring pattern before it was defined, being those that pre-dated ANSI/TIA-568 and used the previous AT&T 258A (Systimax) standard.
+In the 1990s, when the original TIA/EIA-568 was published, the most widely installed wiring pattern in UTP cabling infrastructure was that of AT&T 258A (Systimax), hence the inclusion of the same wiring pattern (as T568B) as a secondary option for use in such installations.
 Many organizations still use T568B out of inertia.

-The colors of the wire pairs in the cable, in order, are: blue (for pair 1), orange, green, and brown (for pair 4).
-Each pair consists of one conductor of solid color and a second conductor which is white with a stripe of the other color.
-The difference between the T568A and T568B pinouts is that the orange and green wire pairs are exchanged.
+The colors of the wire pairs in the cable, in order, are blue (for pair 1), orange, green, and brown (for pair 4).
+Each pair consists of one conductor of solid color and a second conductor, which is white with a stripe of the other color.
+The difference between the T568A and T568B pinouts is that pairs 2 and 3 (orange and green) are exchanged.